Harm is normalized through framing.

 You’re invoking Hacking correctly: categories don’t just describe people, they looped back and helped produce them.
-Precarity, mental illness etc. are treated as bounded, essentialized persons and populations rather than outcomes of ongoing social relations and processes or absences.
-Civilization invents the category and helps generate the person first, then congratulates itself for responding to them.
+Precarity, mental illness etc. are treated as bounded, essentialized persons and populations rather than outcomes of historical and ongoing social relations and processes or absences.
+Civilization invents the category and helps generate the person first, then congratulates itself for responding to them. -

 This is the part people love to misunderstand, usually on purpose.
 Yes, these phenomena are socially constructed.
 No, that doesn’t make them imaginary or optional.
 Tables are constructed too, and if I throw one at you, ontology will suddenly feel very real.
 Precarity hurts precisely because it is continuously reproduced—materially and symbolically—by institutions, upbringings, relatives, neighbourhoods, classifications, economies, governments, and “helping” industries.